Miami-Dade Corrections and Rehabilitation Department: History

+19th century

 When the Dade County Sheriff's Office was created in 1836 to serve the newly created County of Dade, the jail function was a part of that office.
 There was one county, that later was sub-divided into four counties, Miami-Dade, Broward, Palm Beach, and Martin.

+20th century

 In 1928, a high-rise jail was completed above the courthouse on West Flagler Street.
 In 1930, the Dade County Stockade was built at S.W.
-87th Avenue & 61st Street, This building later served as the Fire Department Headquarters for many years, and remains in use by the County Fire Department.
+87th Avenue and 61st Street.
+This building later served as the Fire Department Headquarters for many years, and remains in use by the County Fire Department.

 By 1950, the Dade County area had been reduced to its present size of approximately 2,139 square miles.

 In 1954, the City of Miami completed a jail lock-up called the Stockade at 7199 N.W.
 41st Street.
 In 1956 the City of Miami occupied a new headquarters and jail and they leased the Stockade to the Public Safety Department.